 As a “fault” state, Tennessee places the legal liability and financial responsibility of an accident on drivers who were determined to have caused accidents.
 This allows those injured in accidents the option of filing a claim with their own provider, filing through the provider of the party determined to be at fault, and to file a civil suit seeking additional damages.

-You don’t need to worry about insurance for Medical payments, collision insurance, and comprehensive coverage in Tennessee; however, please keep in mind the added costs that that lawsuits and other bills could bring your way.
+You don’t need to worry about insurance for Medical payments, collision insurance, and comprehensive coverage in Tennessee; however, please keep in mind the added costs that lawsuits and other bills could bring your way.
 The minimal coverage amounts may not be sufficient for your own financial situation if you are deemed to be at fault for an accident.
-See our resources page for more details on your options.

 Tennessee Auto Insurance Discounts